IBM Power Systems H922 and H924 Technical Overview and Introduction

 - Independent software vendors (ISVs)

-This paper expands the current set of IBM Power Systems documentation by providing a desktop reference that offers a detailed technical description of the Power H92 and
+This paper expands the current set of IBM Power Systems documentation by providing a desktop reference that offers a detailed technical description of the Power H922 and Power H924 systems.

 Table of contents